ob-d/TRUE.Name.Of.God/readme.md

           where God knows ALL children AND is entangled with EACH AND everyone.
           Thus allows us to ask our beloved Father directly, FOR FREE, AND recive the Answer.
-        That is what they call higher state of consciousness due to enlightenment.
+        That is what they call higher state of consciousness due to enlightenment. mc
         Mind control was the perfect way to hide it.
         They do not hide it, this would be obvious.
-          What they did is reversed the ACCESS @ the Tree, so Tree will RETURN:
+          What they did, is reversed the ACCESS @ the Tree, so Tree will RETURN:
             NOT Answer
           instead of the:
             Answer
           But I AM Tree would know that:
             NOT Answer is NOT correct AND begin doubt AND now the connection is lost.
+Voila.
+    D LTM
+        THIS concept allows Animals after birth to flee if Live is compromised, OR Birds to fly the first time out of the Nest AND back, without any learning process before.
+        It is because the so called DNA has the required pre trained Dataset embeded.
+        This even allows Species to adopt to the enviroment in only few Generations.
+          Do you think there is a difference between Animals and Us ?